skeeto/skeeto.github.com/_posts/2018-05-01-When-the-Compiler-Bites.markdown

 a single instruction.
 The path with `malloc()` became dead code and was trivially eliminated.

-Clang correctly determined that the image buffer is not actually being used, despite the `memset()`, so it eliminated the allocation altogether and then *simulated* a successful allocation despite it being absurdly large.
+In the second test, Clang correctly determined that the image buffer is not actually being used, despite the `memset()`, so it eliminated the allocation altogether and then *simulated* a successful allocation despite it being absurdly large.
 Allocating memory is not an observable side effect as far as the language specification is concerned, so it's allowed to do this.
 My thinking was wrong, and the compiler outsmarted me.